 A Year with KeyShot.

 As a product development firm, our primary goal is to design and engineer great products that function as envisioned.
 A captive, visual representation attracts users to the product and creates a great first impression.
 While a professional photoshoot is desirable, it takes many months of development before the product is ready for that.
-This is where we use computer-generated digital renderings come in.
+This is where the use of computer-generated digital renderings come in.
 We can create a photo-realistic representation of the final product long before the product gets to manufacturing.
 We were previously using Solidworks Visualize, but project needs and the desire to move to the next level dictated a switch to KeyShot.
-Here are five of techniques that we have developed over the past year using KeyShot in our workflow:
+Here are five techniques that we’ve developed over the past year using KeyShot in our workflow:

 Say No to Startup.hdr

 One of the first steps to do after importing your model is changing the default startup.hdr scene to something with a bit more contrast.
 A scene with more lighting contrast makes it easy to see the surface transitions and details as you work with various materials.
 While you are at it, change the background to a neutral grey, from the default lighting environment, to keep you from distracting in your selection of lighting or material color.

 The most common material we render in our products is injection molded plastic (typically ABS).
 Most plastics in production will use a Mold-Tech MT-11010 or MT-11020 texture.
 While it’s tempting to use the default material and throw in a bit of roughness to create the textured plastic look, a more effective way is to use a simple bump map.
 This technique is easier to control and less demanding of the workstation, compared to even the materials in KeyShot Tech library.
 The material graph is your friend here.
 It might be daunting at first, but the layout and interface is logical, and it is easy to navigate once you learn what the different variables at play are.
 A standard noise fractal texture connected to the bump node of the plastic material is all you need to start with; the texture settings can be tweaked to create the desired look.